OfficeDev/hands-on-labs/O3653/O3653-13-Lab2/Lab2.md

         }
    ```

+1. Modify the View to add an input for the attendees.
   1. Find the **Views/FindMeetingTimes** folder in the project.
   1. Open the **Index.cshtml** file found in the folder.
   1. Locate the part of the file that includes the form at the top of the page.
 It should look similar to the following code: